hackingguy/Bug-Hunting-Colab/README.md

 ### Need To Done

-- [ ] Remove Issue Need To Reconnect After 90 Minutes
+- [ ] Remove Issue Need To Reconnect After 90 Minutes (Solved But Not Tested Yet)